open-contracting-extensions/ocds_project_extension/README.md

-# Project extension
+# Project

+This extension adds a `project` object to the `planning` object.

-In the core OCDS, project information is nested within the `budget` building block.
-However, in some cases, budget management, and project management systems are separate, and it may be important to separately specify:
+In OCDS, project information is nested under the [`planning.budget`](https://standard.open-contracting.org/latest/en/schema/reference/#budget) object.
+However, in some cases, budget management systems and project management systems are separate, and it might be important to separately specify:

-* The amount reserved in the budget for a specific contracting process;
+* The amount reserved in the budget for a specific contracting process

-* The project the contract relates to, and the total value of that project;
+* The project the contract relates to, and the total value of that project

-This is particularly important in cases of Public Private Partnership projects, or large infrastructure projects, where users may wish to track all the contracting processes related to a large-scale project, and to understand the individual contracts in the context of their contracting process and overall project values.
+This is particularly important in cases of Public-Private Partnerships and large infrastructure projects, where users might want to track all the contracting processes related to the large-scale project, and to understand the individual contracts in the context of their contracting process and overall project values.

-This extension introduces a `project` object into the `planning` section.

-In the OCDS for PPPs profile, this is further extended with sector and location classifications.

 ## Example